 With accounting reports being generated by UNIX applications, Pyramid Corporation was looking for a low-maintenance way to format reports and send them easily to Windows-based printers.

 Pyramid Corporation needed an easy-to-administer layer between its UNIX applications and printers attached to Windows PCs.

 Pyramid Corporation now uses RPM Select to format the report outputs of its UNIX-based accounting package.
 The UNIX server is configured to send print jobs to RPM, which formats the reports as required and spools them to the Windows-based printers.
 Any Windows-based printer is supported, including less expensive InkJet and BubbleJet printers.

-Even though open-source packages like Samba are becoming more widely used, Pyramid Corporation has continued using RPM Select because of how easily output from print queues can be formatted, without the need of delving into complex programming or hex codes.
-RPM is not demanding of its physical hardware and has continued to run trouble free in its environment.
+Even though open-source packages like Samba are becoming more widely used, Pyramid Corporation has continued using RPM Select because of how easily output from print queues can be formatted, without the need to delve into complex programming or hex codes.
+RPM is not demanding of its physical hardware and has continued to run trouble-free in its environment.

 Systems and Setup

 RPM Select currently is running on a computer with an Intel Celeron 300A processor and 384 MB memory.
 The operating system is Windows 2000 Professional.
 Due to RPM not requiring RPC connections, a workstation platform can support a large number of printers.

 With RPM Select in place, Pyramid Corporation has experienced the following improvements: